Phase Guided Light Field for Spatial-Depth High Resolution 3D Imaging: Preparation for SLF 3D Imaging

 \subsection{Stereo Calibration}

 We create a virtual camera overlapping the position of the plenoptic camera, the resolution is set to the effective resolution of the plenoptic camera under the actual virtual depth.
-For example, we use a plenoptic camera boasts a sensor resolution of 3840$\times$2160 to measure objects with a virtual depth of approximately 3, resulting in setting the virtual camera a resolution of 1280$\times$720.
-The images captured by the virtual camera are rendered from light field images by our phase guided stereo matching (Section 4.1).
+For example, when we use a plenoptic camera that boasts a sensor resolution of 3840$\times$2160 to measure objects with a virtual depth of approximately 3, the virtual camera resolution should be correspondingly set to 1280$\times$720.
+The images captured by the virtual camera are rendered from light field images by our phase-guided stereo matching (Section 4.1).
 Our stereo calibration is for the virtual camera and projector.